-Students must complete an orientation before starting the job search process.
-After returning your signed admission letter and student agreement, you will be sent an email with instructions to book a coop orientation meeting with a Career Development Specialist.
-Once you attend this meeting, you will be activated in Co-op in Elevate, and will have granted access to the Co-op job board.
+Students must attend a Co-op orientation before starting their job search.
+After submitting the signed admission letter and student agreement, they must register on Elevate and choose an orientation date.
+Once they complete the Co-op orientation with a Work-Integrated Learning (WIL) Specialist, they will be activated in the program and gain access to the Co-op job board.